 Installation

 CSS lifecycle

-CSS is generated on demand and frees memory when not in use
+Generated on-demand and frees memory when not in use

+Installation